Behavioural Science, Behavioral Economics, or Are We Bad at Taking Our Own Advice? (Or how we fought momentum and built intuitive engagement)

 Whatever the solution, it should respect the scientific rigor and the human element.
 It should be approachable, clear, and engaging.

-Some will say we shouldn't.
+Some will say we shouldn't or that it is too difficult.
 Status Quo Bias keeps some locked into the current framing.
 The Endowment Effect keeps us tethered because we've built companies, careers, individual personas, and professional identities entangled with the current language.
 We live with the Curse of Knowledge problem, where the term has become intuitive to use, and we've educated those closest to us, so everyone must understand now.
-We advocated and explained so persistently, we've become blind and resigned.
+We advocated so persistently, we've become blind and resigned.
+Or, we are confronted with the same intuition our stakeholders and clients face when presented with addressing a challenging problem: It is too hard.

 We shouldn't allow identity-protective cognition to trick us into maintaining a brand that many in our field have adopted because of history, a lack of alternatives, and institutional momentum.
 We should not continue to perpetuate an ineffective brand because we have lived with it for so long - we must demonstrate our own ability to overcome the sunk cost fallacy.
 We must shed our anchor.